North Holmwood: The village

 The village has a main street called Spook Hill, in which there is a newsagent's shop.
-There are other main built up roads: Bentsbrook Road, Bentsbrook Park (no through roads) and Holmesdale Road leading to Inholms Lane, completing a circuit, and smaller roads and estates such as St John's, making the village larger than it first appears.
+There are other main built-up roads: Bentsbrook Road, Bentsbrook Park (no through roads) and Holmesdale Road leading to Inholms Lane, completing a circuit, and smaller roads and estates such as St John's.
 The residential area of Stonebridge in the east is linked by residential roads to Spook Hill, as is Chart Downs across Bent's Brook.
 There is a village hall, a clinic called Holmwood Surgery and a local sports and social club.
-There is a pond on the common alongside Spook Hill.
+There is a pond, opposite the newsagent's, alongside Spook Hill.

+Holmwood Common is immediately to the south of North Holmwood.
+The approximately 600-acre (2.4 square kilometer) ancient wooded area was once owned by Harold II and William the Conqueror and is currently under the management of the National Trust.
+Public footpaths extend into the common from North Holmwood at Saint John's Church and Inholms Lane to the east of the church.

 The main estate in North Holmwood occupies the former site of Dorking Brickworks, which was a major local employer from the 1930s until its closure in 1983.
-The brickworks used up the clay surrounding it, ran out of space in the 1950s and extended south of Inholms lane in 1961.
-The clay supply was exhausted and the brickworks closed in 1983.
-After demolition, the brickworks land north of Inholms lane was used to build residential housing, while the smaller excavation south of Inholms lane was designated a nature reserve, now the Inholms clay pit LNR, open to all and accessed by a tunnel under Inholms lane.
+The brickworks used up the clay surrounding it, ran out of space in the 1950s and extended south of Inholms Lane in 1961.
+The clay supply was exhausted, and the brickworks closed in 1983.
+After demolition, the brickworks land north of Inholms Lane was used to build residential housing, while the smaller excavation south of Inholms Lane was designated a nature reserve, now the Inholms clay pit LNR, open to all and accessed by a tunnel under Inholms Lane.